14-Day 4-Island Trip to the Cook Islands: Including Rarotonga, Aitutaki, Mauke and Mitiaro!

 Dining Recommendations

-Mauke has no restaurants, so all of your food is provided by your accommodation at an extra but reasonable cost.
+Mauke has no restaurants, so your accommodation provides all of your food at an extra but reasonable cost.
 Enjoy authentic Cook Islander cuisine and unmatched hospitality that will feel a lot more “homely” than anywhere else you’ve eaten in the Cook Islands so far!
-Alternatively, accommodations have self-catering facilities, while there are a couple of shops on the island to buy supplies.

 Learn more about managing food on an underdeveloped island in The Complete Travel Guide to Mauke.